 I have walked them before in various places including the stone labyrinth 7000 feet up Mount Shasta.

 The one I walked today was a classical labyrinth design.
 Examples of these designs and others like the Celtic Labyrinth with its culture specific symbology have been found around the globe and in ancient ceremonial sites.
 The one I walked today is at Pure Prana Yoga Studio in Lake Leelanau, Michigan.
 Go there.
-Find Mariann and let her guide you to the entrance.
+Marie Elena Gaspari led our walk.
+Find her and Mariann and let them guide you to the entrance.

 Labyrinths have long been used as a moving meditation by cultures around the globe and even by organized religions; perhaps the most famous example being Chartres in France where a beautiful labyrinth is inlaid into the cathedral floor.

 The point of a labyrinth is that the walker must continue moving along a specific path in a specific direction for however many repetitions are needed until they are able to understand why they are walking it in the first place.

 Praying is too vague and random for someone like me.
 I’m of the ilk that feels that a higher intelligence did some pretty fine planning to drop me in the place I am right now, and *it* trusts my intelligence to find my way out of the paper bag I live in-all by my little self.

 Perhaps you’re like me; forgetful of the experiential insights that I have after I return to the hectic regular world.
 I wish I could retain them every waking moment but there’s a long list of chores, appointments and important things that take up storage space in my head and so my brain files away insights in a synaptic *Insights Pringles Can* for future reference.